 ONCE IN A LIFETIME OPPORTUNITY !!!

 Dimensions: 10.75″ Wide, 14.50″ Long and 5″ High

 Provenance: Bought from a private collector in the UK.

-Condition: The box is overall in SUPERB original condition.
-The escutcheons have been later gilded and the mirror is a replacement.
-Most importantly, the inlay is Mint.
+Condition: The box is overall in very good original condition.
+The mirror is a more recent replacement.
+The interior of the bottom drawer has been painted gold.
+Most importantly, the inlay is excellent.